statgen/locuszoom/assets/docs/index.md

 See the full [developer documentation](../api/global.html#event:baseLZEvent) for a list of available events and how they are emitted.

-### Documentation by example
+## Documentation by example
 Plots are highly customizable, and it can be easy to get lost in the dense web of configuration options.
 In addition to the [prose documentation](..), we provide a wide range of source code examples that demonstrate how to do specific things. (see the resources below for details) Documentation by example is an explicit and formal part of our documentation process.

-### We are open source
+## Open source software
-LocusZoom.js is an [open source](https://github.com/statgen/locuszoom) project.
-We welcome and encourage contributions from other groups.
+LocusZoom.js is an [open source](https://github.com/statgen/locuszoom) project under the permissive MIT license.
+We welcome and encourage contributions from our users.
 If there is a new visualization or feature that you would like to see, please reach out via our [public issue tracker](https://github.com/statgen/locuszoom/issues) or [mailing list](https://groups.google.com/forum/#!forum/locuszoom) to get started.

-## Resources
+# Resources
-### See it in action
+## See it in action
 LocusZoom.js has many advanced features.
 Some are implemented in code, and others are available as configuration options.
 We provide a range of examples for how to use it.
 Many of the examples below are open source.

 * [LocusZoom.js example gallery](https://statgen.github.io/locuszoom) - Demonstrates how to use LocusZoom.js for common visualization types, with minor customization and interactivity.
 A focus on built-in features and layouts, with some introductory text.